 If you want to get more from your tablet, then check out 7 must-have iPad Pro accessories.

-Problems with Wi-Fi, screen freezing, and battery life
+Problems with restarts, Wi-Fi, screen freezing, and more

 Problem: Can’t connect to Wi-Fi